 A pharmacist isn’t just the person who fills your prescription once you’ve been to the doctor.
-Far from.
-As a pharmacist, you can play a key role in promoting health awareness and work in a number of places that isn’t your local pharmacy.
+As far as their job description goes,

 - prepare or supervise the dispensing of medicines, ointments and tablets

 - advise patients on how their medicines are to be taken or used in the safest and most effective way in the treatment of common ailments

 - advise members of the public and other health professionals about medicines (both prescription and over-the-counter medicines), including appropriate selection, dosage and drug interactions, potential side effects and therapeutic effects

 - select, give advice on and supply non-prescription medicine, sickroom supplies and other products

 - develop legally recognised standards, and advise on government controls and regulations concerning the manufacture and supply of medicines

 - work in the research and development of medicines and other health-related products